sassoftware/restaf-demos/tutorials/gettingStarted.md

 // this import is to get token and host for Viya
-// replace the next two lines to suit your environment import getToken from './lib/getToken.js';
+// replace the next two lines to suit your environment
+// see this link for the getToken function import getToken from './getToken.js'; let {host, token} = getToken();

 // setup configuration
 let config = {
-  provider: 'openai' // or 'azureai';
+  provider: 'openai',// or 'azureai'
   model: 'gpt-4-turbo-review', // or 'gpt-3-turbo-review'
   credentials: {
-    key: key, // from the provider
+    key: process.env.OPENAI_KEY, // for safety get it from environment
-    endPoint: <for azureai only>
+    endPoint: null
   },
   assistantid: '0', //let system create a new assistant
-  assistantName: <give the assistant a name >',
+  assistantName: "SAS_ASSISTANT",

   threadid: '0', // let system create a new thread
   domainTools: {tools: [], functionList: {}, instructions: '', replace: false},